-Intersect for Ability is a collaborative network of multiple agencies serving individuals with intellectual and developmental disabilities of all ages.
-The collaborating Intersect agencies come together in partnership with The Coleman Foundation for the purpose of moving the industry/community services forward by developing, carrying out, and finding ways to sustain cutting edge programs which increase opportunities and improve quality of life for the people they serve.
+Intersect for Ability is a collaborative network of agencies serving individuals with intellectual and developmental disabilities of all ages.
+Our collaborating Intersect agencies come together to move the industry and community services forward by developing, implementing, and sustaining cutting-edge programs that increase opportunities and improve the quality of life for the people they serve.

 Autism